Exercise Ideas for Older Adults

 with activities that strengthen muscles at least 2 days per week.

-Joining a gym and making use of the machines, trainers, and classes is 1 way to exercise.
+Joining a gym and making use of the machines, trainers, and classes is one way to

-But you can also have fun there, meet new people, and do a variety of different activities
+exercise.
+But you can also have fun there, meet new people, and do a variety of different

 Easy ways to exercise

 Exercise actually comes in many forms, including activities that feel more like fun